 In short, the BIR can, at any stage, use its discretion to examine or investigate the financial and tax compliance practices of a company in the Philippines.
-The purpose of this is to ensure that companies are practising robust finance and tax management and are adhering to their BIR compliance obligations!
+The purpose of this is to ensure that companies are practicing robust finance and tax management and are adhering to their BIR compliance obligations!

 Before the BIR commences with an investigation, they will issue a Letter of Authority, commonly referred to as an LOA.
 The LOA confirms that a business has been identified and selected for audit by the BIR.
-The BIR will then commence engaging with the business, including an investigation of the company’s accounting, bookkeeping, financial and tax compliance activities.
+The BIR will then commence engaging with the business, including an investigation of the company’s accounting, bookkeeping, financial, and tax compliance activities.

-It’s essential for business owners, managers and founders to understand the key differences between the yearly requirements of Audit Season and the ad-hoc requirements of a BIR Audit.
+It’s essential for business owners, managers, and founders to understand the key differences between the yearly requirements of Audit Season and the ad-hoc requirements of a BIR Audit.
 So make sure to speak to your accountant or bookkeeper in the Philippines to understand the requirements of each type of audit.

 Finally and as always, if you receive an LOA from the BIR – make sure to inform your accountant immediately!